Climate Change Adaptation in Food Security and Natural Resource Management

 Upon completion of the course you will:

-- Based on this be able to effectively and meaningfully contribute to implementation of climate change adaptation strategies and methodologies;
+- Based on this be able to effectively and meaningfully contribute to implementation of climate change adaptation strategies and methodologies at the local level

 - Have prepared a personal action plan to integrate your new knowledge and skills into your daily work at home.

-Applicants should have a relevant tertiary education, and at least three years of professional experience in a relevant field like policy development in agriculture, natural resource management or sustainable development.
-Apart from practitioners in these fields, in the past we also welcomed staff members of private companies, a bank official and a journalist.
+Applicants should have at least a relevant BSc degree or an equivalent academix qualification, and at least three years of professional experience in relevant fields like agriculture, natural resource management or sustainable development.
+Apart from practitioners in these fields, we also have welcomed staff of private companies, a bank official and a journalist.
 Competence in the English language is required.

 Course programme in more detail